alexeev-prog/pyEchoNext/docs/en/webframework_design.md

 + No load balancing between multiple servers.
 + NGINX solves the problem of load balancing, but it cannot run and communicate with Python applications.

-Therefore, there is a need to use a WSGI server (Web Server Gateway Interface) and a proxy server (such as NGINX).
+This is why there is a need to use a WSGI server (Web Server Gateway Interface) and a proxy server (such as NGINX).

 ## WSGI
-Python currently boasts a wide range of web application frameworks such as Zope, Quixote, Webware, SkunkWeb, PSO and Twisted Web, just to name a few.
+Python currently boasts a wide range of web application frameworks such as Zope, Quixote, Webware, SkunkWeb, PSO, and Twisted Web, just to name a few.
 This wide variety of options can be a challenge for new Python users, as typically their choice of web framework will limit their choice of web servers to use, and vice versa.

 In contrast, although Java has as many web application frameworks available, Java's "servlet" API allows applications written with any Java web application framework to run on any web server that supports the servlet API.